Public Space Improvements

-These investments have transformed Midtown’s major corridors with new sidewalks and bicycle facilities, decorative lighting, street trees, landscaping, improved crosswalks, and traffic signal management - all of which reinforce the district’s strong urban identity.
-Midtown Alliance continues to implement capital improvements and sponsor special projects to maintain and enhance the district.
+These capital investments have transformed Midtown’s major corridors with new sidewalks and bicycle facilities, decorative lighting, street trees, landscaping, street furniture, improved crosswalks, traffic signal management and other vehicular improvements - all of which reinforce the district’s strong urban identity.
+Midtown Alliance continues to implement public space improvements and sponsor special projects to maintain and enhance the district.

 Pedestrian and Bicycle Corridor Projects

 Since 2001, Midtown Alliance has facilitated the design and construction of pedestrian and bicycle enhancements throughout the district.
-Improvement projects in 10 major corridors have resulted in:
+Our improvement projects in 10 major corridors have resulted in:

-- Over 720 shade trees within public right of ways; and
+- Over 900 shade trees planted and 2,500 maintained within public rights of way; and

 - Three new public plazas along Atlanta’s signature corridor, Peachtree Street

 Midtown Alliance undertook its largest transportation study yet to examine districtwide mobility beginning in January 2016.
 Through this study, Midtown Alliance is seeking to ensure the area’s long-term vitality, reinforce transit investments, and manage vehicle traffic while continuing to offer a quality environment for walking and biking.
 Over this year-long process, with input from thousands of people in-person and online, we assessed needs, evaluated and prioritized projects, and identified programs and strategies to create an action plan for implementation.
 We encourage you to learn more about the challenge this plan will address, view the planning process, read about existing plans and trends in mobility from across the country, and stay connected on plan updates.

 Midtown Alliance has already been addressing many of these opportunities through existing programs, including: